Heat Diffusion Equation (2D)

 Poisson Equation (variable $k$)

-For spatially varying thermal conductivity, the steady-state heat equation in 2D is given by:
+For spatially varying thermal conductivity, the steady-state heat equation in 2D is given by

 \[\begin{equation} 0 = \frac{\partial}{\partial x}\left(k_x\frac{\partial T}{\partial x}\right) + \frac{\partial}{\partial y}\left(k_y\frac{\partial T}{\partial y}\right) + Q. \end{equation}\]

-To discretize this equation conservatively, a staggered FD scheme is used: the heat flux $q_i = -k_i \frac{\partial T}{\partial i}$ is defined between centroids, while the temperature is defined at the centroids (see Figure 1).
+To discretize this equation conservatively, a staggered finite-difference scheme is used.
+The heat flux $q_i = -k_i \frac{\partial T}{\partial i}$ is defined between centroids, while the temperature is defined at the centroids (see Figure 1).

-This yields the discretized form:
+This leads to the discretized form

 \[\begin{equation} b k_{y;I^\textrm{C}} T_{I^\textrm{S}} + a k_{x;I^\textrm{C}} T_{I^\textrm{W}} + c T_{I^\textrm{C}} + a k_{x;I^\textrm{E}} T_{I^\textrm{E}} + b k_{y;I^\textrm{N}} T_{I^\textrm{N}} + Q_{I^\textrm{C}} = 0, \end{equation}\]